 Anatomy of a Penis

 The penis is the male sexual organ.

 The shaft is the longest part of it.
 The head or glans is at the end of the shaft.
 The opening at the tip of the head, where urine and semen come out, is called the meatus.

 Inside, two cylinder-shaped chambers called the corpora cavernosa run the length of the penis.
 They have a maze of blood vessels, tissue, and open pockets.

-- The urethra, the channel in which urine and sperm flow, which runs along the underside of the corpora cavernosa in the corpora spongioso
+The urethra, the tube that urine and semen flow through, runs along the underside of them, in the spongy tissue of the corpus spongiosum.

-An erection is reversed when the inflow of blood is stopped and the veins open, allowing the penis to become soft.
+When the inflow of blood stops and the veins open, your penis becomes soft.

 When you're aroused, tubes called the vas deferens squeeze sperm from the testes toward the back of the urethra.
 The seminal vesicles also release fluid there.

 The urethra senses the sperm and fluid mixture.
 Then, at the height of sexual excitement, it sends signals to your spinal cord, which in turn sends signals to the muscles at the base of your penis.
 These contract powerfully and quickly, every 0.8 seconds.
 This forces the semen out of the penis as you climax.